+Word 1 of the block defines the server index that should receive the message.
 If the word is set to a value of -1, there is no data in the message.
 A value of 0 to 4 will cause the enclosed message to be sent to the server if the message length is set to a value other than zero and the server has an open connection.
-A value of 10 to 14 will cause the enclosed message to be sent to the client if a message length is set to a value other than zero.
 Word 2 of the block defines the length of data in the block.

-Up to 400 bytes of data can be sent in each block starting at word offset 3 in the block.
-If the message to be sent to a server is longer than 400 bytes, multiple blocks are required.
-If more than 400 bytes are required to send, the message length field (Word Offset 2) should be set to a value of -1 and 400 bytes of data should be placed in the block.
-When 400 or fewer bytes remain to be sent, the message length field should be set to that value and the remaining data placed in the block.
-The client or server will accept messages up to a length of 8192 bytes.
+Up to 118 bytes of data can be sent in each block starting at word offset 3 in the block.
+If the message to be sent to a server is longer than 118 bytes, multiple blocks are required.
+As long as more than 118 bytes are required to send, the message length field should be set to a value of -1 and 118 bytes of data should be placed in the block.
+When 118 or fewer bytes remain to be sent, the message length field should be set to that value and the remaining data placed in the block.
+The server will accept messages up to a length of 8192 bytes.
 If a message longer than 8192 bytes is sent to a server, a transmit overflow error will be recorded and the message will be sent when 8192 bytes are received.
 The remaining part of the message will be sent as it is received.
+The last two words of the image control the server or the module.
+The server control word (word offset 62) controls the server.
+The following table lists the values recognized by the module: